 The Centauromachy was a major battle between the centaurs and the Lapiths.
-The Lapiths are a legendary Thessalian tribe known for their law-abidding nature.
+The Lapiths are a legendary Thessalian tribe known for their law-abiding nature.
 They were sticklers for the rules, which didn’t bode well when their neighbors were the rowdy centaurs.

 The new King of the Lapiths, Pirithous, was due to marry a beautiful woman named Hippodamia.
-The marriage was meant to quell a power vacuum that began after Pirithous’ father, Ixion, was removed as king for his offense of the gods.
-The centaurs thought they had a rightful claim to rule, since they were the grandchildren of Ixion.
+The marriage was meant to quell a power vacuum that began after Pirithous’ father, Ixion, was removed as king for his offense to the gods.
+The centaurs thought they had a rightful claim to rule since they were the grandchildren of Ixion.
 Considering this, Pirithous gave the centaurs Mount Pelion to enjoy.